Stability and statistical inference for semidiscrete optimal transport maps: Stability and limit theorems for two functionals

-The proof first establishes a conditional central limit theorem for $\sqrt{n}(\hat{\vz}_n^B-\hat{\vz}_n)$, which follows from the delta method for the bootstrap.
-Given this, Part (ii) follows from another application of the delta method for the bootstrap, since the mapping $\vz \mapsto \gamma_{\bm{\varphi}}(\vz)$ is (Frech\'{e}t) differentiable at $\vz^*$.
+The proof first establishes a conditional CLT for $\sqrt{n}(\hat{\vz}_n^B-\hat{\vz}_n)$, which follows from the delta method for the bootstrap.
+Given this, the first claim of Part (ii) follows from another application of the delta method for the bootstrap, since the mapping $\vz \mapsto \gamma_{\bm{\varphi}}(\vz)$ is (Fr\'{e}chet) differentiable at $\vz^*$.
+The second claim of Part (ii), which establishes consistency of the bootstrap variance estimator, follows by verifying ``conditional'' uniform integrability of $n\langle \bm{\varphi},\hat{\vT}_n^B - \hat{\vT}_n \rangle_{L^2(R)}^2$; cf. Lemma 2.1 in \cite{kato2011note}.

 Part (i) might seem surprising as the corresponding mapping $(\vz_1,\vz_2) \mapsto \delta_s(\vz_1,\vz_2)$ is only directionally differentiable with a nonlinear derivative.
 In fact, \cite{dumbgen1993nondifferentiable} and \cite{fang2019} show that the bootstrap fails to be consistent for functionals with nonlinear Hadamard derivatives.
 However, their results do not collide with Part (i).
-The results of \cite{dumbgen1993nondifferentiable} and \cite{fang2019} applied to our setting show that the conditional law of $\sqrt{n}(\| \hat{\vT}_n^B - \vT^* \|_{L^s(R)}^s - \| \hat{\vT}_n - \vT^* \|_{L^s(R)}^s) = \sqrt{n}(\delta_s(\hat{\vz}_n^B,\vz^*) - \delta_s(\hat{\vz}_n,\vz^*))$ fails to be consistent for estimating the limit law in (\ref{eq: limit law}), which is indeed the case, but our application of the bootstrap is different and uses $\sqrt{n}\| \hat{\vT}_n^B - \hat{\vT}_n \|_{L^s(R)}^s = \sqrt{n}\delta_s(\hat{\vz}_n^B,\hat{\vz}_n)$ instead.
+The results of \cite{dumbgen1993nondifferentiable} and \cite{fang2019} applied to our setting show that the conditional law of $\sqrt{n}\big(\| \hat{\vT}_n^B - \vT^* \|_{L^s(R)}^s - \| \hat{\vT}_n - \vT^* \|_{L^s(R)}^s\big) = \sqrt{n}\big(\delta_s(\hat{\vz}_n^B,\vz^*) - \delta_s(\hat{\vz}_n,\vz^*)\big)$ fails to be consistent for estimating the limit law in (\ref{eq: limit law}), which is indeed the case, but our application of the bootstrap is different and uses $\sqrt{n}\| \hat{\vT}_n^B - \hat{\vT}_n \|_{L^s(R)}^s = \sqrt{n}\delta_s(\hat{\vz}_n^B,\hat{\vz}_n)$ instead.
 See Proposition 3.8 in \cite{goldfeld2022limit} for a related discussion.